hubverse-org/hubDocs/docs/source/quickstart-hub-admin/continuous-integration.md

 use_hub_github_action(name = "validate-submission")
 ```

-Note: the hub must be configured as an R project (i.e. contain a *.Rproj file), as this is a requirement of the `usethis` function we are using to create these workflows.
+Please note that while anyone with an RStudio project can download GitHub Actions, **your hub needs to be hosted on GitHub in order to use these actions**.
+In addition, your hub must be configured as an R project (i.e. contain a *.Rproj file), as this is a requirement of the `usethis` function we are using to create these workflows.

 ## Available hubverse GitHub Actions